J E W E L R Y A N D T E C H N O L O G Y

 Passionate for new technologies, designer and maker, has owned a product design agency for 8 years developing technology equipment.
 He was the director of Garagem FabLab in São Paulo and teacher at IED.
 He is currently based in Porto, where he works as a consultant, collaborates with FabLabs and teaches at Porto Design Factory.

-The prize will consist of an individual exhibition taking place at Tincal lab the following year.
+The winners are entitled to an individual exhibition taking place at Tincal lab the following year.

 Tincal lab .
 Curating and experimenting in contemporary jewelry